stevekmcc/Gothic/README.md

 2. Enter the name for the new MetaEdit+ repository to be created (enter e.g name of the scenario).
 3. Enter Git hash to check out the wanted version or enter hash of version 0 to start from the beginning.
    - MetaEdit+ starts and opens the repository asking for login (by default 'user').
 Open the project to conduct the wanted co-evolution scenario.

-For details, see MetaEdit+ user guide at: https://metacase.com/support/55/manuals/.
-For integration with VCS see https://metacase.com/support/55/manuals/meplus/Mp-3_5.html

 ## Prerequisites
 MetaEdit+ 5.5 SR1, https://metacase.com/download